XWangLabTHU/cfDNApipe/README.md

 cfDNApipe wraps [centrifuge](https://ccb.jhu.edu/software/centrifuge/) to detect virus.
 Centrifuge is a very rapid metagenomic classification toolkit.
 The unmapped reads are used for virus detection.

 Virus detection needs additional virus genome reference for DNA read classification.
-Downloading and building reference is time-consuming.
-Therefore, we provide extra function to tackle this problem.
+Downloading and building references is time-consuming.
+Therefore, we provide an extra function to tackle this problem.
 Users can do this in a single command as follows.

 ```Python
 # set global parameters